CRM for Mac Review

 Why Mac Customer Relationship Management Software?

 If you're still tracking client information in spreadsheets, or via email, mobile phone or on physical paper, it's time to upgrade your contact management method.
 Any email client can double as contact management software, but what you really need is customer relationship management software, also known as CRM software.
 These powerful programs do more than just store your contacts.
-They're more complex than contact management software, but they're as easy to use as your contact list in your iPhone.
+They're more complex than contact management software, but they're as easy to use as the contact list in your iPhone.
+Among the products we found to be the best are Salesforce, NetSuite CRM and Maximizer CRM.

 As a Mac user, you know there are a lot of great programs out there that you can't use because they're developed for PCs only.
 However, there are several CRM solutions designed exclusively for Mac laptops and computers, such as Daylite and Studiometry.
 Additionally, with the influx of software as a service (SaaS) and cloud-based applications, there's more variety for Mac users.